jackdesert/whatwasthatword/README.md

 No Login Required
 -----------------

 No login is required.
-Users are differentiated by their public IP address.
+Users are differentiated by a cookie stored during their first visit.

+Take your cookie with you to bridge other browsers together.

 Documentation
 -------------